hi5sahil/old/_posts/2018-06-09-Football-History-Timelapse.md

 subtitle: using gganimate
 ---

-How the beautiful game of football propogated throughout the world?
+How did the beautiful game of football propogated throughout the world?

 I am a bit of 'Sleepless in Seattle' on Saturday morning and really excited for the world cup which is going to kick-off next week on June 14th.